BjornKennethHolmstrom/CommuniTree/README.md

 ## Features

 - User management system with CRUD operations
-- Multi-language support (English and Swedish)
+- Enhanced multi-language support (English and Swedish) with comprehensive translations
-- Project management system with CRUD operations
+- Project management system with CRUD operations and detailed project views
 - Event management system with CRUD operations
 - Community event calendar with RSVP functionality
 - Search and filter functionality for projects and events
 - Pagination for project and event listings
-- User authentication system with JWT
+- User authentication system with JWT and token refresh mechanism
 - User roles and permissions (Admin, Regular User)
 - Protected routes for authenticated users
 - Messaging system for user communication
 - User profiles with edit capabilities
 - Notification system for user alerts
+- Improved error handling and user feedback

 ## Technical Stack